nbeaver/cmd_oysters/README.rst

 provided each invocation uses the same `component commands`_.

 .. _component commands: `What does the term "component command" refer to?`_

+The metadata about the commands indicate which shells they are compatible with, and what their dependencies are (i.e. a list of component commands).

+Currently there is also an optional field for a list of required Debian packages.
+In the future, this should be expanded to other package managers.

+Per-shell and per-invocation compatibility metadata is provided in several ways:

+- A human-readable version specifier string, e.g. ``version 1.3 or higher``
+- A list of versions known to be compatible.
+- A list of versions known to be incompatible.
+- A list of SHA1s known to be compatible.
+- A list of SHA1s known to be incompatible.

+This may seem excessive,
+but version number is not always a reliable indication of command compatibility.

+For example, the maximum integer that the ``factor`` command will accept depends on whether it was compiled with ``bignum`` support.
+This does not change the version information, but it does change the SHA-1 checksum of the binary.

+While having the same SHA-1 checksum for the binary does not guarantee the same result, because of e.g. differing config files, it still aids in reproducing the expected result, and is better than relying on version number alone.

 ~~~~~~~~~~~~~
 Extensibility